LibreCAD/docs/ref/coordinates.rst

 Mouse
 ~~~~~

 You can 'manually', move the mouse cursor around and visually pick a coordinate point, but obviously this method is less accurate but may be acceptable for some 'rough' sketch or freehand work!
-The accuracy of using the mouse it enhanced through the use of :ref:`snaps`.
+HYowever, the accuracy of using the mouse it enhanced through the use of :ref:`snaps`.

 .. _snaps: